hesterrk/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+-Databases is a collection of data organized for easy retrieval and manipulation.
+Relational Databases are databases which store “related” data.
+Data is stored in tabular format grouped into rows and columns
+-SQL in contrast is is the standard language used to manage databases and the data within them.
+Its a computer language for accessing (retrieval) and manipulating database systems.
+SQL is relational database specific.
+Its optimized for the sole role of querying data.

 - [ ] Why do tables need a `primary key`?

+ -To uniquely identify each row which represnts each entry into the database

 - [ ] What is the name given to a table column that references the primary key on another table.
+-Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+-When table A can link to many rows in table B and table A can link to many rows in table B.
+-We need a third table as a joining table, for the purpose of holding the foreign key reference for the tables (or more)

 ## Minimum Viable Product